“O Jerusalem, Jerusalem …” or we may now lament, “O Constantinople, Constantinople!” *

 Does the EP have the authority to override the Gospel?
 Does it have the power to turn stones into children of Israel?
 It does not.
 (Only true repentance can truly change a man by grace.)

 This is a preposterous and outright deceptive claim; every point in it is false.
 The facts are that Epiphany (and those under him) has caused greater division and promoted persecutions; he has acted in an altogether unchristian manner.
-May we now be heathen in vestments as long as we work “as a defender of the religious freedoms of the Ecumenical Patriarchate …”?
+May we now be heathen inwardly as long as we wear pretty vestments?
+May we be full of dead man’s bones, as long as we work “as a defender of the religious freedoms of the Ecumenical Patriarchate …”?
 What does it say of such “freedoms” when it enlists false christians to defend it?

 No “reunification” has taken place at all!
-Rather Epiphany of Apostasy has only promoted disunity.
+Rather Epiphany of Apostasy has only promoted disunity, together with those behind him.
 Lord, please preserve us from “Eucharistic unity” with the likes of these!

 Has the EP replaced Christ the Lord as the standard of Holy Orthodoxy and the Head of the Church?
+Is he the new Pope of Orthodoxy?
 Has the goal of maintaining the perceived honor and prestige of the EP replaced the true Christian vocation of being a humble servant of Christ the Lord and His Church?
 Has “ethnos” gained a place of prominence above being of the Faith?

 Today we strive to defend “prestige” through any means.
 How far we have fallen!